Frequently Asked Questions

 - Yes.
 The need for aid and attendance (the physical or mental disabilities) must be directly related to the service-connected disabilities.
 For example, a Veteran has been awarded 100% disability due to a broken back suffered while on active military duty in Korea.
 However, the actual need for aid and attendance is due to the onset of Alzheimer's dementia.
 The VA will not award aid and attendance because the Alzheimer's dementia is not connected to the service-connected broken back.

 - The best way of conceptualizing Pension is that the VA is guaranteeing an eligible wartime Veteran or the un-remarried surviving spouse of a wartime Veteran a minimum monthly income.
 After allowable medical expenses are deducted from the total gross household income, the remainder is called Net Income for VA Purposes.
 The VA will pay the difference between the Net Income and the amount guaranteed by law.
 Theoretically, depending on the math, you could be awarded as little as one dollar or the maximum amount.
 Note: there are three "pension" programs on the books: (1) Old Law, (2) Section 306 and (3) Improved Pension.
-Only Improved Pension have been awarded since January 1, 1979.
+Only Improved Pension has been awarded since January 1, 1979.

 Pension - "What does the VA Consider as Total Disability?"